Machu Picchu, Inca Trail

 Day 1- the beginning…

-There we caught a glimpse of the luxurious way to travel, the train…we however were taking the other way, a way that involved walking all day, sleeping in tents and no hot showers.
+There we caught a glimpse of the luxurious way to travel, the train.
+We however. were taking the other way, a way that involved walking all day, sleeping in tents and no hot showers.

-The landscape was new and exciting, we followed a path along the river for a little while, and parts of the trail had stunning views of the Cordillera Urubamba and the snow capped peak of Veronica.
+The landscape was new and exciting.
+We followed a path along the river for a little while, and parts of the trail had stunning views of the Cordillera Urubamba and the snow capped peak of Veronica.

 The food was amazing, some of the best cuisine I had eaten in all of Peru and cooked with camp fire equipment, plus there was always an abundance, which is rare in Peru where they often eat and serve small portions.

-We were all prepared to hit the sack early in preparation for the most challenging day of the trek, however the day before had been Peru’s independence day, and the partying continued on in the Wayllabamba village.
+We were all prepared to hit the sack early in preparation for the most challenging day of the trek.
+However the day before had been Peru’s independence day, and the partying continued on in the Wayllabamba village.

 Day 2- the ascend….

 Nothing like starting a challenging climb with Coca leaf tea, the Peruvian’s trusted source to assist with altitude sickness.

 Then following was an hour and half steep climb to the highest pass of the trail- Dead Woman’s Pass.

 Day 3 – jungle and rainbows…

-It was this day that it began to truly feel as if we were walking along the trail of the Incas, with the paving being for the most part original.
+It was this day that it began to truly feel as if we were walking along the trail of the Incas.
+We walked on the paving being for the most part original.
 We were also lucky enough to visit a few more archaeological Inca sites along the path.

-The terraces were impressive but the view was like nothing I had seen before, the terraces overlooked a large valley and we were lucky to capture a rainbow over it too.
+The terraces were impressive but the view was like nothing I had seen before.
+The terraces overlooked a large valley and we were lucky to capture a rainbow over it too.

-The cook made a delicious cake as a surprise, there were no ovens or any way of carrying or delivering a cake to the campsite.
+The cook made a delicious cake as a surprise.
+There were no ovens or any way of carrying or delivering a cake to the campsite.

 Day 4- the culmination…Machu Picchu

-There was only another hour and a half to walk and within an hour the first rays of sun were streaming through.
+There was only another hour and a half to walk.
+Within an hour the first rays of sun were streaming through.

-Within an hour the site was packed with tourists who arrived via the train and it made me realise how glad I was that I visited Machu Picchu this way, as although the wonder was awe inspiring, I expected it to be the climax but it was the journey and the amazing sites I saw along the way that really had me flawed.
+Within an hour, the tourists arrived via the train and packed the site.
+It made me realise how glad I was that I visited Machu Picchu this way.
+Although the wonder was awe inspiring, I expected it to be the climax but it was the journey and the amazing sites I saw along the way that really had me flawed.